gitter-badger/x-ui/packages/core/src/components/x-show/readme.md

 # X-SHOW

 This tag conditionally renders child elements based on the configured predicate applied to the when value predicate.
+To learn more about predicates, check out the [expressions](/data/expressions) documentation.

+## Usage
 ````html
 <x-show when="<expression>">
  ... contents ...